AlaskaAirlines/WebCoreStyleSheets/README.md

 import 'focus-visible/dist/focus-visible.min.js';
 ```

-The `focus-visable` library is required for use with experimental a11y UI features
+The `focus-visible` library is required for use with experimental a11y UI features

 ## Accessibility

-Use of the the `focus-visible` library brings in the capability to be selective with the UI between clicking/tapping into a control versus tabbing to a control.
+The use of the `focus-visible` library brings in the capability to be selective with the UI between clicking/tapping into a control versus tabbing to a control.
 In most cases, the a11y halo will only appear when a control is tabbed to.
 But in cases where there is a `<input />` element that supports text and/or triggers a virtual keyboard if a physical keyboard is not present, the `focus-visible` state will be triggered.

 [Selectors Level 4 draft: 9.4.
 The Focus-Indicated Pseudo-class: :focus-visible](https://drafts.csswg.org/selectors-4/#the-focus-visible-pseudo)